The 4 Components of a Successful Content Strategy (+1 Bonus)

 Culture Content focuses on showcasing members of your company and your team culture.

-Our friends at Hotel Engine offer great examples of this on their About Us page.
+Our friends at Engine (formerly Hotel Engine) offer great examples of this on their Culture page.

 They feature recent company updates including:

-Their website is jam-packed with resources about how great their company is.
-Each of these company updates creates an additional opportunity for members of their team to share the article on social media with their own notes about how much they enjoy working at Hotel Engine.
+Their website is jam-packed with resources about how great their company is, volunteer projects they work on, and more.
+Each of these company updates creates an additional opportunity for members of their team to share the article on social media with their own notes about how much they enjoy working at Engine.

-Our Growth Project Manager, Lauren White, offers another great example of this in her What it Means to Work at Intergrowth article.
+Our former Project Manager, Lauren White, offers another great example of this in her What it Means to Work at Intergrowth article.

-She wrote this in early 2022, talking about her experience in the first year of being on our team.
-She shares her favorite parts about the role, her views our our Company Values, and pulls in anonymous GlassDoor reviews from other members of our team sharing their experiences on our team as well.
+In the article, she talks about her first year on our team.
+She shares her favorite parts of the role, her views on our Company Values, and pulls in anonymous Glassdoor reviews from other members of our team sharing their experiences on our team as well.

 Culture Content serves two purposes:

-1. It promotes the amazing people on your team to all of your followers, helping them to enhance their personal brand
+• It promotes the amazing people on your team to your followers, helping them enhance their personal brands.

-2. It gives an inside look of what it’s like to work on your team, encouraging future job applicants to join your team over a competitor
+• It gives an inside look at life on your team, encouraging future job applicants to choose your company over a competitor’s.

-Pillar content is the definitive resource on a broad subject matter.
+A piece of Pillar Content is the definitive resource on a topic.

-This type of content provides a broad overview of every facet that falls under the parent category.
-Each of these facets can be converted into its own separate, full-length article, that is nestled under the content pillar.
+This type of content provides a broad overview of a subject and its subtopics.
+Each subtopic can be expanded upon in its own separate, full-length article that is nestled under the content pillar.

-For example, we published an article about content marketing in 2021.
-This article delves into the core facets of content marketing.
+For example, we have Pillar Content on both content marketing.
+Each article delves into the core facets of content marketing

 /content-marketing/[sample-URL]/

-This content marketing guide then links out to these resources for those looking for more in-depth information about each topic than the 3-5 sentence overview that we share in the content marketing pillar page.
-Each additional content marketing article then links back to our content marketing pillar page for those looking for a broader overview of content marketing.
+This content marketing guide links out to these resources for people seeking more in-depth information about each topic.
+Each additional content marketing article then links back to our content marketing pillar page for those seeking a broader overview of content marketing.

-The depth of subject relevancy enables these pillar pages to rank for broad, high-value search queries that serve as the “pillars” of your business.
+The depth of subject matter enables these pillar pages to rank for broad, high-value search queries that serve as the “pillars” of your business.

-A secondary benefit of pillar pages is that they provide a hub to link out to the thought leadership content that website visitors would otherwise miss on your website.
+These pages provide a hub to link out to the Thought Leadership Content that website visitors would otherwise miss on your website.

 Related: Great content marketing achieves one goal.
 The best content marketing achieves multiple goals.
 Steal our secret to writing Dual Purpose Content.